fpereiro/recalc/readme.md

 ### `r.forget`

 This function allows us to remove routes.
-It receives a single argument, `id`, which should be a string or integer.
+Its first argument is `id`, which should be a string or integer.
 This `id` is the one of the route we are removing.

 If you call `r.forget ('foo')`, this will also remove all the routes that have `'foo'` as its parent, plus all their children.
 In effect, the `parent` property of the route allows for tree-like deletion of routes.

-Finally, if you call `r.forget ('foo')` and there's no route named `foo`, this function will return `false` and print an error.
+If you call `r.forget ('foo')` and there's no route named `foo`, this function will return `false` and print an error.

+If you pass a function as the second argument to `r.forget`, this function will be executed for every route deleted (that is, the route with the `id` specified, plus all its children).
+This `onforget` function will receive as first argument the route that is being deleted.

+For example, `r.forget ('foo', function (r) {console.log (r.id)})` will print `foo`, as well as the ids of any routes that have `foo` as parent.

 ### Route functions